f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 The transmit bias threshold for a specific transceiver has reached a threshold indicating either txBias high alarm status, txBias high warn status, txBias low alarm status, or txBias low warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

-Below is an example of a txBias trap for Lane: 3 Transmitter Bias low alarm on portgroup 1/2 clearing (alertEffect=0), then an txBia low alarm being rasied (alertEffect=1) for lane 4.
+Below is an example of a txBias trap for Lane: 3 Transmitter Bias low alarm on portgroup 1/2 clearing (alertEffect=0), then an txBia low alarm being raised (alertEffect=1) for lane 4.
 The next two traps show the raising of a txBias low warning (alertEffect=1) trap, and then an (alertEffect=0) indicating a low warning clear condition.

 .. code-block:: bash